Taiiwo/hackboard/readme.md

 ##### How to make a Plugin

-1) Build your plugin, using the code below as a boilerplate.
+#### 1) Build your plugin, using the code below as a boilerplate.
+Next, you're going to want to create your plugin file.
+It should be at the location that you set in step one.
+Replace "my-plugin" with your plugin name from step one on line 3 *and* 22.
+Here you can basically put the meat of your plugin.
+Type the required styles, HTML, and JavaScript into the marked slots.
+The JavaScript has to be placed here as otherwise it will be executed before your elements have been put on the page.
+Styles will not affect other plugins or the page itself.
+If your plugin would not load correctly if not for the existence of some possibly unattainable variable, please use the 'deps' section of the plugin index to make sure this plugin doesn't get loaded.

 ``` html
 <link rel="import" href="../../components/components.html">